Mehmet Nâzım Bey

 Mehmet Nâzım Bey (1886; Kayseri - July 15, 1921; Yumruçal) was an officer of the Ottoman Army and the Turkish Army.
-He is credited for his defense of the Gallipoli peninsula during the Gallipoli campaign of World War I.
+He is credited with his defense of the Gallipoli peninsula during the Gallipoli campaign of World War I.

-He was killed in action by the Greek Army on July 15, 1921 during the Battle of Yumruçal in the Turkish War of Independence (see Battle of Afyonkarahisar–Eskişehir).
+He was killed in action against the Greek Army on July 15, 1921 during the Battle of Yumruçal in the Turkish War of Independence (see Battle of Afyonkarahisar–Eskişehir).